Euphoria season 3: Fans think they've worked out exactly how the show will end

 Others queried if Bishop is already secretly working on behalf of the DEA, or that he'll simply turn his back on Alamo all together.

-Another pointed out that 'Go Down Moses' is the song used in the scenes of Alamo's flashback.
+Another pointed out that 'Go Down Moses' is the song used in the scenes of Alamo's flashback, and in the end credits of episode seven.

 HBO